 - Honestly, it takes serious time and effort to make money off travel blogging.
 But if you’re committed and you follow this advice, you have a great chance to succeed at it!

 Feel free to leave a question or comment with additional tips on how to make money off a travel blog!
-And you can also contact me at email@example.com with any questions.
+You can also contact me at firstname.lastname@example.org and I’ll be happy to assist!